 We will start with the Ippon Seoi Nage, the one-armed shoulder throw technique where both hands are used on one arm of the opponents as they are loaded onto the back lifted and thrown over the shoulder.

-Seoi otoshi or shoulder drop, it’s a hand technique where the opponents loaded onto the back and pulled straight down over the shoulder and thrown while you drop both knees to the mat.
+Seoi Otoshi or shoulder drop, it’s a hand technique where the opponents are loaded onto the back and pulled straight down over the shoulder and thrown while you drop both knees to the mat.

-The Uchi mata or inner thigh reaping throw is a leg technique that consists of off balancing the opponent diagonally towards you then rotating your body and placing the back of your thigh between the opponent’s legs and swinging upwards in a sudden motion to execute the throw, an excellentm sense of timing is required to achieve this throw and it is one that Karo has often favored using in competition.
+The Uchi Mata or inner thigh reaping throw is a leg technique that consists of off-balancing the opponent diagonally towards you then rotating your body and placing the back of your thigh between the opponent’s legs and swinging upwards in a sudden motion to execute the throw, an excellent sense of timing is required to achieve this throw and it is one that Karo has often favoured using in competition.
 You can see Karo using this throw while simultaneously working towards an Ude Garami grip on his opponent.

-The Ude Garami, Kimura or double wrist lock was an attack that was also often favored by Karo.
-With the use of the Kimura grip these throws turn into variations of Makikomis or wrap around throws like the Osoto makikomi or large outside wrap around throw which begins as an Osotogari with your leg cutting down on the opponent’s leg but then you wrap around your opponent’s body and fall down with them.
-Or the
+The Ude Garami, Kimura or double wrist lock was an attack that was also often favoured by Karo.
+With the use of the Kimura grip, these throws turn into variations of Makikomis or wrap around throws like the Osoto maki komi or large outside wrap around throw which begins as an Osotogari with your leg cutting down on the opponent’s leg but then you wrap around your opponent’s body and fall down with them.

-Harai makikomi, a hip sweep wrap around throw which begins as a Harai goshi by bringing the opponent on to the hip and twisting at the waist to flip the opponent over while also using the Kimura grip to wrap them around your own body and fall to the mat with them.
+The Harai Maki Komi, a hip sweep wrap around throw which begins as a Harai Goshi by bringing the opponent on to the hip and twisting at the waist to flip the opponent over while also using the Kimura grip to wrap them around your own body and fall to the mat with them.
 These throws are classed as side sacrifice techniques and often finish with the opponent on your back but as Karo would hold onto the Kimuragrip he could remain on the offensive.

 Kouchi Gari & Kosoto gari

-The Kouchi gari or small inner reaping that consists of off balancing the opponent by pushing them and reaping their heel in a decisive scooping motion and the Kosoto gari which is a small outer reap which also consists of scooping the opponent’s leg sending them to the mat.
+The Kouchi gari or small inner reaping that consists of off-balancing the opponent by pushing them and reaping their heel in a decisive scooping motion and the Kosoto Gari which is a small outer reap that also consists of scooping the opponent’s leg sending them to the mat.

-The Ōuchi gari or large inner reap which is executed by moving straight into the opponent’s chest and then performing a leg reap from the inner side swinging the reaping foot in a half circle in order to spread the opponent’s legs destabilize their balance and throw mthem onto their back.
+The Ōuchi gari or large inner reap is executed by moving straight into the opponent’s chest and then performing a leg reap from the inner side swinging the reaping foot in a half-circle in order to spread the opponent’s legs destabilize their balance and throw them onto their back.

-The Kuchiki taoshi or one hand drop consists of grabbing one of the opponent’s legs and then pushing and running them down to the mat.
+The Kuchiki Taoshi or one hand drop consists of grabbing one of the opponent’s legs and then pushing and running them down to the mat.
 This is often performed by Karo off of caught kicks.
-And the Kibisu gaeshi or heel trip which consists of grabbing the opponent’s heel with one hand and then pushing the opponent over onto their back where they land on the spot.
-This is in contrast to the Kuchiki taoshi where they are pushed and run backwards.
+And the Kibisu Gaeshi or heel trip consists of grabbing the opponent’s heel with one hand and then pushing the opponent over onto their back where they land on the spot.
+This is in contrast to the Kuchiki Taoshi where they are pushed and run backwards.